-The judgment creditor can obtain the right to proceed against your property through writ of execution, garnishment, or other judicial process.
+The judgment creditor can obtain the right to proceed against your property through a writ of execution, garnishment, or other judicial processes.
 A judgment becomes a lien when a certified copy of it is recorded in the official county records.
 The lien may attach to any non-exempt real property in the county where it is recorded.
 The recorded judgment also report as a negative history on your credit report.
 This blemish can make it difficult or impossible to obtain loans or financing.
 The judgment lien is good for up to 20 years and can stay on your credit report for that long.

 Once the creditor has the judgment lien and knows where your assets are, it can seek a Writ of Execution.
 The writ of execution tells the sheriff to seize your property to satisfy the judgment.
 If your only asset is your paycheck, the creditor can go after that with a Writ of Garnishment.
 A Writ of Garnishment may enable the creditor to levy against your paycheck or bank account.

-In Florida, you have certain property that may be exempt from garnishment.
+In Florida, you have a certain property that may be exempt from garnishment.
 Furthermore, most judgments and their resulting garnishments can be discharged in Bankruptcy.
 For more information, please contact a qualified attorney to discuss your options.

 If you have questions about foreclosure, loan modification, bankruptcy; or other alternatives, please feel free to call my office at 954-484-9987.
 Or, send an e-mail to email@example.com, or complete the contact form below.